-Whenever the vehicle is not used for a period of three months or more, recharge the battery about once a month to make up for normal self-discharge (see page 126), or use a POLARIS Battery Tender, which can be left connected during the storage period.
-Battery Tender will automatically charge the battery if voltage drops below a predetermined point.
-See page 141 for the part numbers of POLARIS products.
+Whenever the vehicle is not used for a period of three months or more, recharge the battery about once a month to make up for normal self-discharge (see the Battery Charging section for details), or use a POLARIS Battery Tender, which can be left connected during the storage period.
+Battery Tender will automatically charge the battery if voltage drops below a pre-determined point.
+See the POLARIS products section for the part numbers.